-If you use a credit card with travel rewards and bonus points and you can pay off your honeymoon balance within three months, a credit card can be a wonderful tool for honeymoon-related purchases.
+If you use a credit card with travel rewards and bonus points and you can pay off your honeymoon balance within three months, a credit card can be an excellent tool for honeymoon-related purchases.

-But as you look for your honeymoon credit card, look for one that offers no annual fee for the first year (since many rewards cards do charge a fee) and look for one that offers a low interest rate.
+But as you look for your honeymoon credit card, find one that offers no annual fee for the first year (since many rewards cards do charge a fee) and look for one that offers a low interest rate.